agusmakmun/python.web.id/.ext/pages/developers.md

 - _Version 1.1_ - Has been removed.

+### Source Code

+> We love to share an open source projects, such as this Website.
+> You directly checkout the source code at https://github.com/agusmakmun/python.web.id

 #### Need help?
 Got feedback?

 > We’re always here to help, so if you’re stuck just drop us a note on [contact us](/contact/).